choueric/ericnode/content/post/fzf_jump_to_tab_in_vim.md

 \ })<CR>
 ```

 `fzf#run` is the core of Vim integration.
-It takes a list of string itmes from `source` and shows them in fzf windows.
+It takes a list of string itmes from
+`source` and shows them in fzf windows.
 One or multiple items are chosen by you
-and sent as a parameter to `sink` which usually is a vim function to do whatever
+and sent as parameter to `sink` which usually is a vim function to do whatever
-you want to do with the chosen item.
+you want to do with the chosen items.

 Here, `source` gets a list of strings whose format is `tabnumber tabname`.
 The tab name can be got by function `tabName`.